blinskey/greek-reference-database-creator/README.md

 ## Third-Party Libraries

-This program uses the following third-party libraries.
+This program uses the following third-party libraries, distributed with this repository in the `lib` directory.
 Thanks to their authors for making their work available.

-- [EpiDoc TransCoder][]
+- [EpiDoc TransCoder][] ([source][transcoder-source])
 - [SQLite JDBC Driver][]

 ## Texts